danisven/StringMeUp/README.md

 # StringMeUp

-A post-processing tool to reclassify [Kraken 2] output based on the confidence score and/or minimizer hit groups.
+A post-processing tool to reclassify [Kraken 2] output based on the confidence score and/or minimum minimizer hit groups.

 ## Usage